2\pi-grafting and complex projective structures with generic holonomy: Thurston's grafting coordinates on

-Let $X$ be a convex subset of $\h^2$ bounded by disjoint geodesics.
-Note that $X$ may be the hyperbolic plane or a single (biinfinite) geodesic.
-We suppose that each boundary geodesic of $X$ is either contained in $X$ or its complement $\h^2 \minus X$.
-Let $L = (\lam, \mu)$ be a measured lamination on $X$.
-Then $L$ induces a pleated surface $\beta\cn X \to \h^3$ by bending $X$ inside $\h^3$ along the geodesic lamination $|L|$ so that the amount of this bending is given by the transversal measure of $L$.
-Then $\beta$ is unique up to a post composition with an element of $\psl$.
-In addition we suppose that, given any boundary geodesic $\ell$ of $X$, \begin{itemize} \item if $\ell$ is a subset of $X$, then $\ell$ has weight infinity, and \item if $\ell$ is a subset of $\h^2 \minus X$, then the transversal measure of $L$ is infinite ``near $\ell$", i.e. if an arc $\ap$ is transversal to $L$ and it has an open end point at $\ell$, then $\mu(\ap)$ is infinite. \end{itemize} Then there is a projective structure $C$ on an open disk corresponding to $(X, L)$.
-Then $(X, L)$ is called the {\it Thurston coordinates} of $C$, and we write $C \cong (X, L)$.
-This correspondence is given by the correspondence between $dev(C)$ and the pleated surface $\beta$ via maximal balls in $C$.
-Similarly there are a natural measured lamination $\LL$ on $C$ ({\it canonical lamination}) and a {\it collapsing map} $\kap\cn C \to \h^2$ that descends $\LL$ to $L$.
+Let $(X, L)$ be the Thurston coordinates of a projective structure $C$ of a open disk.
+Then, if $X$ has a boundary geodesic $\ell$, the transversal measure of $L$ must be infinite near $\ell$.
+More precisely, \begin{itemize} \item if $\ell$ is a subset of $X$, then $\ell$ has weight infinity, and \item if $\ell$ is a subset of $\h^2 \minus X$, then the transversal measure of $L$ is infinite ``near $\ell$", i.e. if an arc $\ap$ on $X$ is transversal to $L$ and it has an open end point at $\ell$, then $\mu(\ap)$ is infinite. \end{itemize}